galenhwang/anagrams/README.md

 	* 	pickGoodStarterWord: Randomly selects a word with at least the desired number of anagrams.

 #### Milestone 1: Essentials
 The first milestone focuses on creating a very simply working program.
-You�ll be implementing the foundations which will in turn be built on in Milestones 2 and 3.
+You'll be implementing the foundations which will in turn be built on in Milestones 2 and 3.

 ##### AnagramDictionary
 We will start by implementing a simplified version of the game that has the user guess anagrams of the given word.